 Many of us struggle with our sleep in our day to day lives.
 The excitement and nervousness of a big event can disrupt our sleep before we ever leave the house.
 During the dance event, we get up earlier, stay up later, and do other things that impact our sleep.
 This class will examine some strategies to improve your sleep in general, with specific ideas for dance related events!

-In addition to teaching at the BDBA and partnering with Terri in Third Eye Consulting, Lisa is also a licensed clinical social worker with over 25 years experience working with children, families, communities and nonprofits.
+In addition to teaching at the BDBA, Lisa is also a licensed clinical social worker with over 30 years experience working with children, families, communities and nonprofits.
 As a clinician she specialized in helping victims of child sexual abuse, intimate partner violence (domestic violence), and sexual assault.
 She has advocated for survivors by leading coalitions that changed NC laws (marital rape and stalking), running nonprofits dedicated to these issues and serving as an expert witness for the courts.
 She is employed full-time for a large company in their Work/Life department and assists employees with personal issues related to parenting, relationships and achieving work/life balance.
-She serves on the Ethics Committee for the NC Chapter of the National Association of Social Workers and is an adjunct instructor at NC State University in the Graduate School of Social Work.
+She has also served on the Ethics Committee for the NC Chapter of the National Association of Social Workers and as an adjunct instructor at NC State University in the Graduate School of Social Work.